Tight bounds on the maximum size of a set of permutations with bounded VC-dimension: Upper bounds

 In Corollary~\ref{cor:dblffhier} we show an analogue of Lemma~\ref{lem:nivasch514} for doubled $(r,s)$-formation-free matrices.
 The proof follows the structure of the proof of Corollary~5.14 in~\cite{Nivasch10}.
-The difference is that we formulate the claims for matrices and that some bounds get weaker, because we are forbidding doubled formations.
 First, we show some simple bounds on $\Delta_{r,s,k}(m)$.
 The case $d=2$ of Corollary~\ref{cor:dblffhier} is proved in Corollary~\ref{cor:dblffd2} by Recurrence~\ref{rec:rec1} and the remaining cases follow from Recurrence~\ref{rec:rec2}.
 Corollary~\ref{cor:dblffhier} will give a sequence of upper bounds on $\Delta_{r,s,k}(m)$.
-The bounds are indexed by $d$ and are improving as $d$ grows, but at the cost of higher requirements on $k$.
-For a given $m$, we then use the bound with $d=\alpha(m)$.
+Typically, the bounds are superlinear in $m$ for $r$, $s$ and $k$ fixed and the subsequence of bounds applicable is limited by the values of $s$ and $k$.
+As $k$ grows (keeping $r$ and $s$ fixed) the best applicable bound gets closer and closer to linear.
+When one lets $k$ be a suitable function of $\alpha(m)$, the bound becomes linear in $m$.

 If $m<k$, no matrix with $m$ rows can have $k$ $1$'s in every column. \begin{observation} For every $r,s,k,m$, if $m<k$, then

 \end{observation}

 \begin{observation} For every $r,s,k,m$, if $k<2s-2$, then